neicnordic/ahm18.neic.nordforsk.org/_crossteams/ho_details4/details.md

 <h3> How to best organize communication within and outside our project</h3>

+All NeIC projects need to organize both their internal and external communication.
+Most of us use tools such as slack, Zendesk, Github or/and Google drive both to organize communication within and outside the project and disseminate the results of our project.

+Give your inputs by completing [this survey](https://skjema.uio.no/ahmcrossteam4) (attendance to fill the survey is not mandatory) and come to share your experience and help us to establish best practices!

 <h4>Goals</h4>

 The goal of this session is to share your experience on how you organize communication within/outside your project and learn about other NeiC project.